Sounding Together ‘26: Talinup

 This edition's facilitators are:

-The local facilitators help to make the space comfortable - we've done this a lot now and know what it needs (and how to cook for a large group!).
-Our invited visitor brings fresh experience and input and a bit of capacity to 'shake it up' if needed.
+The local facilitators help to make the space comfortable - we've done this a lot now and know how to set the tone and keep it running.
+Our invited visitor brings their experience, fresh input and the ability to shake things up a bit if needed.

 The worskhop happens on the Country of the Wadandi Noongar people in Talinup/Augusta (this is about 4 hours drive from Boorloo).
 The venue is a big family holiday home, right on the inlet (a few big steps out the front door and you’ll be in the water).
 Many interesting sites are nearby; we often drive to visit these too.